 F1 Sprint races had not been planned several years ago.
 It was a rather sudden implementation into a sport that is very much focused on tradition and tries not to stray too far away from the past.
 Introducing the Sprint races brought in a mixed feeling among fans – largely negative rather than positive.

 The idea behind having a Sprint race was to increase the spectacle across the entire F1 race weekend.
 Formula 1 management believed that they had to target the younger audience with shorter, more fast paced and action-packed races.
+It was an alternative approach to using reverse grid races in F1.

 Are There Pit Stops In F1 Sprint?